sdsc/cluster-guide/ReinstallingDevel.rst

    rocks remove host devel-0-0

-Finally you may reinstall the node using the *insert ethers* method described in `Installing Your Development Appliance`_.
-This method can also be used to reinstall any other type of node.
+Finally you may reinstall the node and yoru remaining nodes as compute nodes using the *insert ethers* method described in `Installing Your Development Appliance <https://github.com/sdsc/cluster-guide/blob/master/InstallingDevel.rst>`_.